 The hustle-bustle of a restaurant is frantic and adds to the constant pressure of the restaurant manager and the wait staff.
 But, an excellent restaurant manager has to handle his team and also at the same time maintain a balance with the patrons and be ready for any unforeseen situation.
 The job of a restaurant manager is not easy and can be overwhelming at times, but a good restaurant manager does everything with passion and with a smile on his face.
 Here is a list of Restaurant Manager duties and a free checklist to help you carry out your managerial roles with ease.

 A good restaurant manager is someone who leads the restaurant from the front.
 He should be the one showing the path towards success to all his restaurant staff.
-Unless you can get a good restaurant manager on board and train him well, you can hardly expect to create a band of loyal and a talented group of restaurant employees.
-Read below to understand the must do’s for a good restaurant manager.
+Unless you can get a good restaurant manager onboard and train him well, you can hardly expect to create a band of a loyal and talented group of restaurant employees.
+Read below to understand the restaurant manager duties list that he/she should be following.

 1. Proactive Approach is a Must